-- 1) Access - a) Swap meets and flea markets shall be accessible from a collector or arterial street, as identified in Subsection 4.04(2)f(ii). - 2) Buffer Required - a) Swap meets and flea markets that are conducted outside shall have a twenty-five (25) foot buffer along all property lines abutting residential districts.
-This buffer area shall not be used for parking. - 3) Conduct of Use - a) The event shall be conducted entirely on private property, with the approval of the property owner.
+- 1) Access - a) Swap meets and flea markets shall be accessible from a collector or arterial street, as identified in Subsection 4.04(2)f(ii). - 2) Buffer Required - a) Swap meets and flea markets that are conducted outside shall have a buffer along all property lines abutting residential districts. - 3) Conduct of Use - a) The event shall be conducted entirely on private property, with the approval of the property owner.
 Any temporary structure used shall be removed upon the cessation of the event.